varughese/hh-ttc/README.md

 - Type the following `node server.js`
 - Open up a web browser and type in the following url `localhost:8080`

-You should now see the app!
+You should see a login screen.
+Ask for a login.

 ## Screens Description